 We acknowledge that not everyone can, or wants to, bring their parent or guardian - so we call all our students' most important people 'Open Day Guests'.

-Let them take the lead
+Step back and let them take the lead

-The content on offer is primarily for potential students and future applicants to get an idea of if Edinburgh Napier University will be a good fit for them.
+Students can bring parents, guardians, friends or any relation they think will be helpful to navigate the Open Day and ask all their top questions.
+But the content on offer is primarily for potential students and future applicants to get an idea of if Edinburgh Napier University will be a good fit for them.

 This can mean wanting to explore the campus in detail on a guided tour, talking to students about university social life and taking an interest in presentations.